Best cloud service desk software of 2025

 Cons

-• Native reporting tools may lack granularity or flexibility in generating custom reports
+• Native reporting tools may lack the granularity or flexibility required for generating highly customized reports

-• While the UI is intuitive, it has limited customization options
+• While the interface is intuitive, customization options for the UI itself are limited.

 Price